 This tip is similar to click-to-link.
 If you’re writing a business review and want to link the business email, you can add a click to the email link.

 For Classic Editor, you have to highlight the email and click on ‘insert link.’
-Once you click on ‘insert link’ in the toolbar, WordPress should automatically format it for you.
+Once you click on ‘insert link’ in the toolbar, WordPress should format it automatically.

 If it doesn’t do it automatically, you can do it manually by typing in the email format, which is: